JustNunuz/PayloadParadise/README.md

 - To showcase real-world examples of what could go wrong if such vulnerabilities fall into the wrong hands.
 - To stress the importance of handling trusted files with care, as even those from familiar sources can be harmful.

+## System Information
+I ran this on Windows 11 with WhatsApp 2.2450.6.0 from Dec 2024 to Jan 2025, and the vulnerability was still working.
+For all tests requiring another machine (attacker), I used a basic install of Kali Linux, unless stated otherwise.

 ## Contents
 - **Reverse Shells**: Demonstrating unauthorized remote access.
 - **System Reconnaissance**: Gathering metadata and user information.